seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

     ```
 ---

-3. We need to create env_file to define relevant ports and communication information with Splunk for SC4S as below.
+3. We need to create the env_file to define relevant ports and communication information with Splunk for SC4S as below.

     > *Tips* : The SC4S DEFAULT_TIMEZONE option allows you to change the default time zone of your SC4S to which you want.
 Also, if you are using the default port, there's no need to define it in the env_file unless you have specific plans for filtering usage.